carnesen/cli/README.md

 ```

 ### leaf({commandName, description, options, action})
-Similar to `option`, `leaf` is a factory for creating commands that comprise a CLI.
+A factory for creating commands that comprise a CLI.
 It returns the passed object with an additional property `commandType` set to a unique identifier.
 The `commandType` property is used internally to discriminate between "leaf" and "branch" commands.
 See the [advanced TypeScript docs](https://www.typescriptlang.org/docs/handbook/advanced-types.html) for more information on discriminated unions.

 #### commandName
 If this "leaf" is a subcommand, `commandName` is the string that the user will pass as the "subcommand" argument to invoke this action.
 If this "leaf" is the root command (i.e. the thing passed into `cli`), `commandName` should be the CLI's name.
 It's recommended that `commandName` be [kebab-cased](https://en.wikipedia.org/wiki/Kebab_case), but no such restriction is imposed.